ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 ### Maturity Models
 InfoSec maturity models are useful tools to understand the current state of an organisation’s security posture, across many security controls or domains, by assigning a maturity measurement to each.

 > **Note:** An Information Security Control is a measure taken to reduce an information security risk, such as breaches, theft or unauthorised access.
-An example of a control would be full disk encryption on an endpoint device to protect against unauthorised access.
+An example of a control would be full disk encryption on an endpoint device to protect against unauthorised access. {: .prompt-tip }

 Below is an example of a maturity rating scale: